salexfarm/ex-marionete/README.md

     }
     ```

-We provide implementation for both backends with mocks that you can start invoking in your tests:
+We provide implementation for both backends in ```backennds``` module, with mocks that you can start invoking in your tests:

 ```
 UserAccountMock.start()